untoldengine/UntoldEngine/docs/ContributionGuidelines.md

 - Use concise and user-friendly language.
 - Ensure all code examples are complete, tested, and follow the engine’s coding conventions.
 - PRs must be documented in the /Documentation folder, with guides in markdown format.
+- Make sure your code follows the [formatting guidelines](Formatting.md).

 ---
 Thank you for contributing to the Untold Engine!
 Following these guidelines will ensure that your work aligns with the project's goals and provides value to users.